pasdam/docker-go-proto/README.md

 # docker-go-proto

-Docker image to build go project with proto files.
+Docker image to build go projects with proto files.

 It contains: